-South West Provider Collaborative
+South West Provider Collaborative animation

 Provider Collaboratives are a national initiative designed to encourage different providers within defined geographical areas to design, commission and deliver services more closely together.
 The intended benefits are to enhance productivity and sustainability of services, tackle workforce recruitment and retention issues, address unwarranted variation in clinical practice and reduce health inequalities.

-The South West Provider Collaborative is an award-winning partnership which includes NHS trusts, independent sector organisations and a community interest company, with Devon Partnership NHS Trust as the lead provider.
+The South West Provider Collaborative (SWPC) is an award-winning partnership which includes NHS trusts, independent sector organisations and a community interest company, with Devon Partnership NHS Trust as the lead provider.
 The organisations involved are:

 Together, we are transforming the mental healthcare landscape in the South West, covering a vast geography that spans almost 24,000 square kilometres, impacting many integrated care systems and a population of around 5.8 million.